Benyfit Natural Raw Dog Food Is Now Available In Pet Stores

-PET owners are being "brainwashed by aggressive marketing" campaigns, according to a village vet.
+Pet owners are being "brainwashed by aggressive marketing" campaigns, according to East Sussex village vet Dr Sonya Leggett.

-Ziggy's in Lewes Road, named after her fighting fit 12-year-old border collie, specialises in products designed to help animals live a long and healthy life – without the need for a trip to the vets.
+Ziggy's in Lewes Road, East Sussex is named after her fighting fit 12-year-old border collie, specialises in products designed to help animals live a long and healthy life – without the need for a trip to the vets.

 "The marketing these days is so clever that people have lost track of what they need to do, which is using common sense.
 Instead, I think people are being completely brainwashed.
 I think the marketing is very aggressive and it's not always right."

 The Story Behind Sonya, Ziggy And Their Pet Shop

 Ziggy appears to be the perfect example that a healthy diet results in a healthy lifestyle.
 "She has only ever been lame once when she was doing agility, but that was due to physical activity," Dr Leggett said.